dddomin3/DSPi/README.md

 ## **A:** Jenkins can do up to II5 for you :)

 1. Set up jenkins to use `/bin/bash` for shell scripts.
+(Check in settings...)
 1. Get git plugin, and pipeline plugin.
 1. Make new project based on this repo, pointing at Jenkinsfile. <https://jenkins.io/doc/book/pipeline/getting-started/>
-1. Do a `sudo visudo` and add `jenkins ALL=(ALL:ALL) NOPASSWD:ALL`  and to your sudoers.
-TODO: Should probably not give these permission to jenkins...
+1. Do a `sudo visudo` and add `jenkins ALL=(ALL:ALL) NOPASSWD:ALL` to your sudoers.
+TODO: Should probably not give ALL these permission to jenkins...

 ## **i** Resources